-Customer service is an organisation's responsibility to give the assistance and advice to those people who buy or use its products or services.
+Customer service is an organization's responsibility to give assistance and advice to those people who buy or use its products or services.

 Customers require support previously, during, and most importantly, post making a purchase.
 In this era, it is important to offer proactive customer service if you want to retain your customers and grow your business.

 Today’s customer service goes way beyond traditional telephone support.
 It’s available via email, web, text message, and of course, social media.
 The companies have started to be present on all channels or mediums as to wherever their customers are present in order to provide excellent customer service.

 Many companies also provide self-service support 24*7, so customers can find their own answers at any time day or night.
 Customer support is more than just providing answers; it's a significant part of your brand's commitment to its customers.